First-Year Scholars Seminar -- During their first semester in the AU Scholars Program, students

 travel experience.
 Past trips have gone to Northern Ireland, Cuba, and Belgium.

-Wicked Problem Challenge -- AU Scholars students will work in interdisciplinary teams to identify a
+Wicked Problem Challenge -- AU Scholars students will work in interdisciplinary teams to address a

 wicked problem (e.g., poverty, sustainability, inequality, political